owntracks/booklet/docs/tech/json.md

 - `owntracks/+/+/info`  for obtaining [cards](../features/card.md).
 - `owntracks/user/device/msg` if messaging is enabled
 - `msg/+/<ghash>` if messaging is enabled (see below and [Messages](../features/msg.md))
+- `msg/system` if messaging is enabled; for very occasional messages, e.g. maintenance related.

 In addition, the iOS app publishes to: